MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 - **Power Apps per app** enables individual users to run applications (one app or one portal) for a specific business scenario based on the full capabilities of Power Apps for $5/user/app/month.
 This plan provides an easy way for customers to get started with the platform before broader scale adoption.

-- **Power Apps pay-as-you-go** allows individual users to run applications (1 app) without any licenses via an Azure subscription.
+- **Power Apps pay-as-you-go** allows individual users to run applications (one app) without any licenses via an Azure subscription.
 You postpay only for the number of users who used the app in a month.
 See [Preview: Pay-as-you-go plan](pay-as-you-go-overview.md).

 See [Power Apps pricing](https://powerapps.microsoft.com/pricing/) for details.

 ### What is the difference between the legacy Power Apps per user offer and the Power Apps Premium offer?

-There is no difference between these two offers, Power Apps per user has simply been renamed "Power Apps Premium."
+There is no difference between these two offers.
+Power Apps per user has simply been renamed *Power Apps Premium*.

 ### How do I use Power Apps per app plans?